oracle-livelabs/oci/oci-multicloud-connectivity/fastconnect/fastconnect.md

   * Non-overlapping Private IP space between clouds.
   * A virtual machine deployed in the private network with ICMP (Ping) and SSH accessibility.

-> This lab does not walk through the steps to connect additional cloud providers to Megaport.
+> **Note:** This lab does not walk through the steps to connect additional cloud providers to Megaport.
 It is recommended to go through Megaport's [MCR documentation](https://docs.megaport.com/cloud/mcr/) for your additional cloud provider of choice and attach the cloud provider to MCR.

-## Video Walkthrough
+### Video Walkthrough

 [Megaport Quickstart Video](youtube:G0CySk4mlqs:large)